Wine Etiquette Tips for Formal Occasions

 Always serve wine in suitable glasses, preferably ones with a stem and base.
 The right way to hold the wine glass is by its stem and before you take your first sip, be sure to clink the glasses politely so that you don’t spill or break the glass.

-Never over-fill the wine glass to the top, keeping it below the half mark.
+Never over-fill the wine glass to the top, keeping it below the halfway mark.
 Always sip the glass from the same point to avoid marks and lastly, try to keep your portion of drinking in accordance with other people.
 You don’t need to hog on the wine and then pass out drunk.

 Wrapping up the Evening

 Even if there is some extra wine in your glass and everyone is leaving their glasses, you have got to let it go to waste as well.
-It is considered indecent and gives a cheapskate impression in the fine dining world.
+It is considered indecent and gives a cheapskate impression in the fine-dining world.
 If a sommelier assisted you the whole time and their performance has been nothing less than perfection, then be sure to tip in 10-20% of the wine’s value.

-Wine has a status in the fine dining world, therefore be sure to honor it the right way.
+Wine has a status in the fine-dining world, therefore be sure to honor it the right way.